 According to the Maryland Criminal Statute Codes, domestic violence is often considered a misdemeanor offense.
 But, there is almost no difference between domestic violence and assault charges in Maryland.
 The charges can be domestic violence if the person who committed the crime has some kind of a relationship with the alleged victim, whether that is a spouse, unmarried partner, or parent/child.
 Domestic violence charges can also result in additional charges, including stalking or harassment.

 The State of Maryland has only two counts of assault – assault in the first degree, which is a felony, and assault in the second degree, which is a misdemeanor offense.
 Second-degree assault can occur by conducts or just statements and threats that would make a reasonable person believe that she or he is in danger.
 Attempting to hit a person but not actually doing so can also be considered an assault in the second degree.

 If the assault resulted in severe injuries or included a weapon, a misdemeanor assault can become a felony.

 When a domestic violence case includes an assault in the second degree, the maximum penalty is 10 years in jail.
 But if the attacker hits a person and breaks a bone, or if that person falls into a coma because of the injuries sustained, that could result in felony assault charges in the first degree.
 The maximum penalty includes 25 years in jail.

-When your future, reputation, and freedom are in jeopardy, you need a Maryland domestic violence Rockville Criminal Attorney like Morgan Leigh, who will stand by your side each step of the way.
+When your future, reputation, and freedom are in jeopardy, you need a Maryland domestic violence Rockville Criminal Attorney like Paolo Gnocchi, who will stand by your side each step of the way.
 Regardless of the charges you are facing, you can count on the knowledgeable and proficient criminal defense lawyers of Scrofano Law Firm.
 Contact us today.